bower/bower.github.io/docs/config.md

 Whether or not to do SSL key validation when making requests via https.

-Example:

-    {
+{% highlight json %}
 "strict-ssl": false
-    }
+{% endhighlight %}

 ### ca

 _Object_ or _String_

 The CA certificates to be used, defaults to null.
 This is similar to the registry key, specifying each CA to use for each registry endpoint.

 The Certificate Authority signing certificate that is trusted for SSL connections to the registry.
 Set to null to only allow "known" registrars, or to a specific CA cert to trust only that specific signing authority.

-Example:

-	{
+{% highlight json %}
 "ca": "/etc/ssl/cert.pem"
-    }
+{% endhighlight %}

 ### color